contractlevel/yield/README.md

 ## Future Developments

-- more stablecoin support (swapping to one with highest yield, such as USD1, USDT, etc.)
+- more stablecoin support (swapping to one with higher yield opportunities, such as USD1, USDT, etc.)
 - more chains
 - more yield strategies/protocols (such as Euler)
 - fees (and automated Chainlink service payments)